miladmahmoodi/twitter/README.md

 ```
 cd twitter
 ```
-Now config your venv and activate it. then:
+Now config your virtual environment and activate it. then:
 ```
 pip install -r requirements.txt
 ```